VLind-Bench: Measuring Language Priors in Large Vision-Language Models: Data Generation

 To ensure the quality of the generated data, three graduate students manually checked the correctness of the triples.
 We then conducted a majority vote among the three annotations to determine whether each triple should remain in our benchmark.
 As a result, the initial set of 550 instance triples was reduced to 421.

 \paragraph{Counterfactual Images} Next, we proceed with the generation of counterfactual image $I_\textrm{cf}$ from the filtered textual contexts.
 Given the significance of LP in our benchmark, we generate multiple images per test for LP, unlike factual images where we generate only one image per test.
-We take the average performance on these images, enabling a more accurate evaluation.
-The images are generated using DALL-E 3 \cite{dalle3}, where the textual context $T_\textrm{cf}$ is provided as input, and 12 images are sampled.
+The images are generated using DALL-E 3 \citep{dalle3}, where the textual context $T_\textrm{cf}$ is provided as input, and 12 images are sampled.
 To provide diversity of image style, we produce four images each in photorealistic, illustration, and cartoon styles per one textual context.
 Consequently, for the 421 contexts, a total of 5,052 images are generated.

 The generated images must provide sufficient context to accurately classify the statements as true or false and be free of artifacts.
 Similar to the previous stage, each image is verified by three graduate student reviewers and filtered using a majority vote.
 Contexts with no accepted images are also filtered at this stage.
 After this filtering process, 302 contexts and 2,274 images remained in the benchmark dataset.